 How to Treat Betta Fish Swim Bladder Disease

-Swim bladder disease is a common problem in bettas caused most often by overfeeding and constipation.
+If your favorite betta fish isn't swimming the way he should, there is a chance he is suffering from swim bladder disease.
+Swim bladder disease is a common problem in bettas but is easily treated.
 The swim bladder is a gas-filled sac inside your fish.
 It helps the fish rise and lower in the water much like a buoyancy control device a diver might use.
-That is why bettas with this disease will either float involuntarily along the surface or they will sink to the bottom of the bowl.
-Some other symptoms are a lopsided body position while swimming, lethargic behavior and swelling of the stomach.
-Swim bladder disease is not contagious and is easy to treat.
+A betta with this disease will either float involuntarily along the surface or they will sink to the bottom of the bowl.
+Additional symptoms are a lopsided body position while swimming, lethargic behavior and swelling of the stomach.
+Usually caused by over-feeding and constipation, swim bladder disease is not contagious and is easy to treat.

 If your betta is in a community tank, move the fish to a smaller fishbowl.
 Keep the bowl clean throughout the treatment.
 When your betta has a bowel movement, use a dropper or small fishnet to remove the waste, preventing bacteria growth and infection.
 The waste typically looks like one round pellet.
 Continue the treatment even if your fish has a bowel movement.